Award for Long and Distinguished Service

 Mike Byrne

-impact on the Texas Society of Mayflower Descendants.
+Since joining the Texas Society of Mayflower Descendants in 2009,

 2024 Texas Mayflower Society Annual Award Recipient